 5. Buy Patio Furniture

 If you do not have patio furniture that you find comfortable or attractive, you are unlikely to spend time out there or want to entertain guests.
-Consider investing in some comfortable seating and a table that can live outside all year round.
+Consider investing in some comfortable seating, a table and outdoor patio umbrella that can live outside all year round.
 Many styles include soft cushions for extra comfort, which can be easily removed in bad weather.
 It’s also fashionable at the moment to have a 2-3-person hammock with its own structure, i.e. it doesn’t require a tree.

 6. Bring in Potted Plants